-- The unique assemblage of marine flora and fauna has attracted considerable continuing scientific research. - The presence of historical wreck sites provides insights into Australia's maritime history. - There are land sites associated with historical shipwrecks of international significance. - The protected waters within the Abrolhos offer outstanding opportunities for undertaking educational tours. - The outstanding bird life has attracted considerable continuing scientific research. - There are rare and endangered species of fauna on the islands. - The isolation of the islands' plant and animal populations from those of mainland WA provides opportunities for ecological studies. - The islands provide substantial opportunities for educational field studies.
+- The unique assemblage of marine flora and fauna has attracted considerable, continuing scientific research. - The presence of historical wreck sites provides insights into Australia's maritime history. - There are land sites associated with historical shipwrecks of international significance. - The protected waters within the Abrolhos System offer outstanding opportunities for undertaking educational tours. - The outstanding bird life has attracted considerable continuing scientific research. - There are rare and endangered species of fauna on the Islands. - The isolation of the Islands' plant and animal populations from those of mainland WA provides opportunities for ecological studies. - The Islands provide substantial opportunities for educational field studies.

-Commercial values
+Commercial Values

-- The Abrolhos System provides the basis of a number of important commercial fishing industries. - · Charter boats actively take tour groups to the Abrolhos. - There is potential for development of nature-based tourism in the islands. - The Abrolhos is one of the main fishing areas of WA.
-Western rock lobster is the primary species pursued, but scallops and fin-fish are also targeted. - There is potential for aquaculture development in the area.
+- The Abrolhos System provides the basis of a number of important commercial fishing industries. - Charter boats actively take tour groups to the Abrolhos Islands. - There is potential for development of nature-based tourism in the islands. - The water which surround the Abrolhos Islands are one of the main fishing areas of WA.
+Western rock lobster is the primary species pursued, but scallops and finfish are also targeted. - There is potential for aquaculture development in the area.